A method to measure the integral vertical intensity and angular distribution of atmospheric muons with a stationary plastic scintillator bar detector: Fit to data

 In the convolution function, Eq.(\ref{eq:conv}), $E_a$ is the energy in digitizer units (ADC), $E_d$ is the energy, in MeV, deposited by the particle in the sensitive volume of plastic scintillator according to the Geant4 simulation, and $E_v$ is the ``visible" energy, in MeV, resulting from an overall Gaussian response at deposited energy $E_d$.
 All non-linear and saturation effects, independently of their origin (detector or electronics) are accounted for by means of the conversion of the spectrum from units of MeV to ADC, effected by the factor $(dE_a/dE_v)^{-1}$.
 We also use the definitions

 and

 $F_\mu(E_d)=\left(1/{\cal N}^{\rm sim}_\mu \right)d{\cal N_\mu}/dE_d$, is the unit-normalized deposited energy spectrum obtained by dividing the Geant4 simulated spectrum in Figure~\ref{fig:g4-edep} (with building) by the bin width (0.5~MeV/bin) and the total number of entries in the simulated histogram; its integral from $0$ to $E_{\rm max}=100~{\rm MeV}$ is by definition set to one.
 The shape of the low energy part of the spectrum, due to neutrons and electromagnetic showers, is not included in the simulation and is modeled as two simple exponentials $(1/\varepsilon_{1,2}) e^{-E_d/\varepsilon_{1,2}}$ with decaying constants $\varepsilon_{1,2}$, in MeV.
 Both spectral shapes (muons and low-$E_d$ backgrounds) are treated on equal footing with respect to the modelled detector response.
-Eq.(\ref{eq:def-sigma}) states that the width of the Gaussian scales as the square root of the energy $E_d$.

 The function ${\cal F}(E_a)=d{\cal N}/dE_a$, gives the number of events per visible energy interval (events per ADC), and was fitted to the experimental spectrum in the interval from 100 to 3500 ADC, as shown in Figure~\ref{fig:fitted-spectrum}.
 In the fit the constant $a_0$ from the non-linearity model was kept fixed to a value consistent with the DAQ pedestal.
 Given the assumed dependence of the Gaussian width in Eq.~(\ref{eq:def-sigma}), for pulses with $E_a>100$~ADC the effect of truncating the Gaussian response function at $E_d=0$ in the convolution integral is negligible.
 Table \ref{tab:fitpars} shows the values of the fitted parameters and their uncertainties.